syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 {% endtabs %}

-To choose the format and size while Saving the image as like below,
+To choose the format and size while Saving the image as follows.

 {% tabs %}